 (c) the Child Protection (Offender Reporting) Act 2004 of Queensland;

-(d) the Child Protection (Offender Reporting and Registration) Act 2004 of the Northern Territory.
+(d) the Child Protection (Offender Reporting and Registration) Act 2004 of the Northern Territory;

+(e) the Crimes (Child Sex Offenders) Act 2005 of the Australian Capital Territory.

+[Regulation 5 amended in Gazette 8 Sep 2006 p.
+3641.]

 6. Corresponding offender reporting orders (s.
 3)

 Each of the following orders is prescribed to be a corresponding offender reporting order for the purposes of the definition of that term in section 3 of the Act —